 St. Clement underlines that Faith is the foundation of all gnosis, and both are given by Jesus Christ.
 As faith involves a comprehensive knowledge of the essentials, knowledge allows the believer to penetrate deeply into the understanding of what he believes; this is the making perfect, the completion, of faith.
 In order to attain this kind of faith, the "faith of knowledge," which is so much higher than the mere "faith of conjecture," or simple reception of a truth on authority, philosophy is necessary.
 Christianity truly is a philosophy, and the perfected Orthodox Christian is the true gnostic—but again, only "gnostic according to the canon of the Church," not as in the heretical sects of early Christianity.

 The way of union with God "theosis" is in our understanding only the Church's Way exclusively through the birth, mission, crucifixion, death and Resurrection of JESUS CHRIST, and not as an individual "self" pursuit/endeavor/achievement.
 Both the deification of Man (theosis) and the spiritualization of the world and matter lie at the core of the loftiest goals of Orthodoxy.
-Both are grounded in Christ Jesus.
-Theosis is thus our goal, as it should be the purpose of every christian.
-Unlike Clement of Alexandria (accused of heresy because of his allegedly Docetism on the teaching of the Incarnation of Christ), we hold the Orthodox- Catholic understanding of the Church, as Christ fully God and fully human.
+Both are grounded in the Lord Christ Jesus.
+Theosis is thus our ultimate goal, as it should be the purpose of every christian.
+Unlike Clement of Alexandria (accused of heresy because of his alleged Docetism on the teaching of the Incarnation of Christ), we hold the Orthodox- Catholic understanding of the Church, of Jesus Christ as being fully God and fully human.

 The Gnostic with a True Name

 Gnosticism was an early heresy which the Universal (early) Church has fought and defeated.
 However, nowadays we are seeing a massive resurgence of this dangerous heresy-"the mother of all heresies", especially in the popular culture, through movies such as "Star Wars", which have become a powerful mass culture phenomenon spreading across the cultural landscape like a wildfire.
 It is why a brief historical examination and denunciation of (false/heretical) Gnosticism is necessary.
-The label “Gnosis/gnostics” was claimed by at least some of the heretics in early Christianity, such as the Valentinians, the Charpocratians etc. According to Borella (2001), the appropriation of this denominator/designation by the heresiarchs is problematic.
-Neither the heretics themselves nor the latter theologians who analyzed the theological thinking of the heretical sects have the “right” to use the name Gnostic.
+The label “Gnosis/gnostics” was claimed by at least some of the heretics in early Christianity, such as the Valentinians, the Charpocratians etc. According to Borella (2001), the appropriation of this denominator/designation by the heresiarchs is illegitimate.
+Neither the heretics themselves nor the latter theologians who analyzed the theological thinking of the heretical sects have the “right” to use the name "Gnostic".
 If anything, Gnosis is never to be used in a negative/derogatory manner.

 The name Gnostic therefore has no identifiable heresiological value.
-The historical record points to exactly the opposite: the early Christian tradition /Apostolic Christianity made a good use of the term gnosis.
-The heresiologist were quick in denouncing the abuse of the word gnosis by heretics and were clear about the misuse of the term Gnosis by the enemies of the Christian Church.
+The historical record of the Early Church points to exactly the opposite: the early Christian tradition /Apostolic Orthodox Christianity made a legitimate and good use of the term gnosis.
+The heresiologist were quick in denouncing the abuse of the word "gnosis" by heretics and were clear about the misuse of this term by the enemies of the Christian Orthodoxy.
 In spite of the fact that some heretical groups have (falsely) claimed for themselves the term “gnostic”, Gnosis is primarily Jewish and principally and unquestionably Christian.
-For example St. Epiphanius the bishop of Salamis strongly claimed that “the Valentinians… are not Gnostics”( Borella, 8).
+For example the orthodox father, St. Epiphanius the bishop of Salamis strongly claimed that “the Valentinians… are not Gnostics”( Borella, 8).
 If anything the heretics can be called "false gnostics" or "pseudo-gnostics".

 Furthermore, the Apostle of the Gentiles speaks of a falsely named knowledge/Gnosis.
 He implies that True Knowledge/Gnosis is also The Knowledge by excellence, that unique knowledge (of higher order), reserved only for the term Gnosis.
 In fact, in an Orthodox context, separating Gnosis from theosis is impossible.
-Therefore Gnosis far from being a heresiological category is an orthodox denominator through and through, an “immense and sacrosanct reality” (in Borella’s words), a profound and mysterious reality of the Great Mystery/Ultimate Reality of God the Creator of haven and earth, the Jehovah ( יהוה) of the Holy Bible .
-Gnosis was spoken about amongst the first Christians themselves without need or further explanation (or fear of being misunderstood), both because each one concurs in seeing here a designation for the inward and intimate “knowledge” of God, for the effective and heartfelt awareness of the Holy Spirit, infusing itself into the soul of the believer through the grace of Jesus Christ.
-In brief, Gnosis by a true name is the realization of faith.
+Therefore Gnosis (far from being a heresiological category ), is an orthodox denominator through and through, an “immense and sacrosanct reality” (in Borella’s words), a profound and mysterious reality of the Great Mystery/Ultimate Reality of God the Father, the Creator of haven and earth, the Jehovah ( יהוה) of the Holy Bible .
+Gnosis was spoken about among the first Christians themselves without need or further explanation (or fear of being misunderstood!), both because each one concurs in seeing here a designation for the inward and intimate “knowledge” of God, for the effective and heartfelt awareness of the Holy Spirit, infusing itself into the soul of the believer through the grace of Jesus Christ.
+In brief, Gnosis by a true name is the realization of the Orthodox faith.

-Because of such knowledge, is unutterable and it transcends every soul, distinction, and formal awareness that one can have for it.
+Such knowledge, is unutterable and it transcends every soul, distinction, and formal awareness that one can have for it.
 This is why St. Paul is very clear that “not all posess gnosis” (1 Cor 1:7), but also that a poorly (twisted/defective) understanding of gnosis makes one proud: (1 Cor.
 8:2-3).
 St. Clement of Alexandria, “the preeminent doctor of Christian gnosis” concurs to St. Paul’s thoughts on this matter.
-For more on Borella's work look at the bottom of this page.

 Gnosis in the Eastern Orthodox Mystical Thought